-GLENDA KORPORAAL.
+GLENDA KORPORAAL

 When Jim Chalmers outlined his grand vision last year for super funds and the government to come together on projects of national interest, including the construction of more social and affordable housing, the sector made it clear that it was not going to throw money at unprofitable to throw money at unprotitable projects.

-Despite what some might see as a \$1 trillion-plus industry super fund sector with origins in the union movement, the funds are very clear that they intend toabide by the requirement imposed under the Morrison government that they act in the best financial interests of their members.
+Despite what some might see as a St Ittillion-plus industry super fund sector with origins in the union movement, the funds are very clear that they intend to abide by the requirement imposed under the Morrison government that they act in the best financial interests of their members.

-That said, as recent meetings between the Treasurer and insti-tutional investors including super fund representatives have shown, there is room for the government to introduce policies and incen-tives which can help make invest-ing the super state of the state of the state which can be the super state of the state state of the super state of the state of the state state of the state of the state of the state of the state state of the state of the state of the state of the state state of the state of the state of the state of the state state of the state of the state of the state of the state state of the s ment in politically worthwhile projects - such as social and projects affordable housing - more financially attractive.
+That said, as recent meetings between the Treasurer and insti-tutional investors including super fund representatives have shown, there is room for the government to introduce policies and incen-tives which can help make investment in politically worthwhile projects - such as social and affordable housing - more financially attractive.

-anomale noising - mine imain cally attractive.
-One move in this direction was the proposed Slobn Housing Affordability Future Fund an-nounced by the Alhanese govern-ment last year as part of its goal to tackle the increasingly serious issue of housing affordability in Australia.
-Federal Housing Minister Julie Collins asyst three are an estimated I74,000 people on public housing waiting lists.
-According to the latest State of the Nation's housing sector report from the National Housing Finance and Investment Corpor-ation - more than 377,000 house-holds in Australia are in some holds in Australia are in some form of housing need In speech to a conference on dustry in Sydney hosted by NHFIC on Wednesday, Collins said the Housing Affordability Future Fund has the potential to generate the biggest single investment in social and affordable housing in more than a decade, helping to build some 30,000 med homes in its first five years.
-Part of its income will go to pro-viding financial incentives for in-stitutional investors such as super funds to heat the project funds to back the projects.
-The fate of the fund remains in the balance, with the Greens threatening to block it in the Sen-ate, unless the government agrees ate, unless the government agrees to end negative gearing and drop the 50 per cent deduction for the capital gains tax by investors.
-Former treasurer Wayne Swan, who is now chair of the S75bn construction industry super fund Cbus, called the Greens move "crazy" and "wrecking ball politics".
-The progress of the legislation will be closely followed by those super funds watching to see if the affordable housing sector can be made financially attractive in any way as an investment. way as an investment.
-Institutional investors in Australia have not been big investors in the housing market - whether it be private housing or the even less financially attractive social and affordable housing.
-But as the housing crisis deep-ens with Australia's borders open-ing up, and rental costs rising, and governments determined to take more co-ordinated policy ap-proach to the problem, there are signs of a shift.
+cally attractive. - ince many call and cally attractive.
+One move in this direction was the proposed \$100m Housing Affordability Future Fund anounced by the Albanese government last year as part of its goal to tackle the increasingly serious issue of housing affordability in Australia. - Federal Housing Minister Julie Collinssays there are an estimated I74,000 people on public housing waiting lists.
+According to the latest State of the Nation's housing sector report from the National Housing from the National Housing Finance and Investment Corpor-ation - more than 377,000 house-holds in Australia are in some form of housing need In speech to a conference on the state of Australia's housing in-dustry in Sydney hosted by NHFIC on Wednesday, Collins said the Housing Affordability Future Fund has the potential to generate the biggest single invest-rent in social, and affordability ment in social and affordable housing in more than a decade, helping to build some 30,000 nem, homes in its first five years.
+Part of its income will go to pro-viding financial incentives for in-stitutional investors such as super finds to back the projects. funds to back the projects.

+The fate of the fund remains in

+the balance, with the Greens threatening to block it in the Sen-ate, unless the government agrees ate, unless the government agrees to end negative gearing and drop the 50 per cent deduction for the capital gains tax by investors.
+Former treasurer Wayne Swan, who is now chair of the \$75 be construction industry super fund Cbus, called the Greens move "crazy" and "wrecking ball politics".

+The progress of the legislation will be closely followed by those super funds watching to see if the affordable housing sector can be made financially attractive in any way as an investment.

+way as an investment.

+Institutional investors in Australia have not been big investors in the housing market - whether it be private housing or the even less financially attractive social and more co-ordinated policy ap-proach to the problem, there are signs of a shift.
 Super funds such as Cbus, Uni-Super and HESTA, have subscribed for bonds issued by NHFIC to help fund community housing providers to develop more social housing.